 The five measures included within the Environmental Justice metric of the Equitable Growth Framework focused on aspects of the built environment and were available during development of the Comprehensive Plan.
 Since the Plan was adopted, the City has gained access to Land Surface Temperature (LST) data which measures the temperature of the Earth's surface as measured by satellites.
-This information helps to identify areas exposed to extreme urban heat conditions which may increase a community's health risks, such as heat stroke.
+This information helps to identify areas exposed to extreme urban heat conditions which may increase a community's health risks, such as heat stroke

-The average land surface temperature is higher close to City Center and in commercial or industrial areas along Central Avenue, Independence Boulevard, and Monroe Road.
-These are areas with more impervious surfaces and low tree canopy coverage.
+The average land surface temperature is higher along major roadways, including Independence Boulevard, Sardis Road, and Albemarle Road.
+New development, as well as commercial and industrial areas, have more impervious surfaces and less tree canopy coverage.